getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/vue.md

 Passing in `Vue` is optional, if you do not pass it `window.Vue` has to be present.

-Passing in `attachProps` is optional.
-If you set it to false, Sentry will suppress sending all Vue components' props for logging.
+Passing in `attachProps` is optional and is `true` if it is not provided.
+If you set it to `false`, Sentry will suppress sending all Vue components' props for logging.

 {% capture __alert %}
 Please note that if you enable this integration Vue internally will not call `logError`